The Effects of Drinking Too Much Water

 One participant said he quit after drinking five bottles.
 “My bladder couldn’t handle it anymore” he added.
 After he quit, he said, the remaining contestants were given even bigger bottles to drink.“I was talking to her and she was a nice lady,” another contestant said.”She was telling me about her family and her three kids and how she was doing it for kids, to win a Wii Video Game .”

 • Water is good, water is healthy, water is essential, no question…?

 Stop listening to every new release of ‘experts’ advice’ …. don’t torture yourself by pouring down that big amount of water, if your body does not demand it just because of all these wise bits of advice.
 Some people may need a few litres daily to feel fit, others might be okay with only half as much.

 What’s your personal ideal water intake on a daily base, would you be able to drink 4 litres of water every day, at all?
-Fell free to tell us about below in the comment area.
+Feel free to tell us about below in the comment area.
 Oh, and if you enjoyed reading through, please make use of the share buttons.
 Remember, it’s your clicks that keep us going!
 Thanks a bunch 🙂

 Take good care of yourself!